zovoilis-lab/Flye/docs/USAGE.md

 ABruijn was designed for assembly of long reads from both PacBio and Oxford Nanopore technologies.
-Input reads should be in FASTA format, so you will need to convert raw PacBio / Oxford Nanopore files to FASTA format using the corresponding official tools prior running ABruijn.
+Input reads should be in FASTA format, you will need to convert raw PacBio / Oxford Nanopore files to FASTA format using the corresponding official tools prior running ABruijn.

 ### PacBio data

 ABruijn was tested on the newest P6-C4 chemistry data with error rates 11-15%.
-Typically, 20x-30x coverage is enough for bacterial assembly to get a single contig for each chromosome without structural misassemblies.
+Typically, 20x-30x coverage is enough for bacterial assembly to get a single contig per chromosome without structural misassemblies.
 However, to get the best nucleotide-level quaity, you might need deeper coverage.
 For 55x E. Coli assembly ABruijn makes about 20 errors per genome (single nucleotide insertions/deletions).
-Below are more detailed error estimates for E. Coli assemblies with lower coverage:
+Below are example error estimates for E. Coli assemblies with lower coverage:

     cov.   errors
     50x    33